 The Pell grant is gift assistance that does not have to be repaid.
 Pell grants are awarded to students who have a financial need as determined by the U.S. Department of Education standards.
 Annually, the U.S. Department of Education determines student eligibility for this grant.
-For the 2023-2024 award year, the minimum grant for a full-time student is \$750 and the maximum grant is \$7,395.00.
+Information regarding award year minimum and maximum grant amounts are provided by Blake Austin College's Financial Aid Department.
 A student is eligible to receive a Pell grant for up to 12 semesters or the equivalent.
 If a student has exceeded the 12-semester maximum, s/he will lose eligibility for additional Pell grants.
 Equivalency is calculated by adding together the percentage of Pell eligibility that s/he received each year to determine whether the total amount exceeds 600%.